xdoko01/Pygame-Console/README.md

 # Tasks

+## General
+ - [ ] Update on pygame.org

+## For new release 0.1.1
+ - [x] Disable logging by default
  - [ ] Function that recalculates the whole output buffer after change of the resolution so that output texts are correctly wrapped also after the change
+  - store original text in separate buffer
+  - on reinit, write the content of Original buffer using the write function to the buffer and set the buffer to 0 to show the latest rows
  - [ ] CommandLineInterface when output is not console but standard IO, it does not support color parameter.
 Fix it.
- - [ ] Update on pygame.org
+ - [x] Implement console command to change the resolution - `change_res`

 # Game-Console
 Full-featured game console based on pygame that can be integrated in your python game in order to execute python command/scripts/custom in-game functions